audrasjb/tinymce-abbr/README.txt

 2. the popup used to provide the meaning of your abbreviation and eventually it's language.

 == Changelog ==

+= 1.2.1 =
+* Minor corrections on french translation.

 = 1.2 =
 * Support lang HTML attribute.